encryptio/slime/README.md

 This is how you can get a slime instance running locally to try it out.
 If you want to do a more production-style deployment, see PRODUCTION.md for details.

-Compile the slime daemons and control tools:
+Compile the slime daemon and control tool:

     $ go install git.encryptio.com/slime git.encryptio.com/slime/slimectl